-Anthony Joshua’s promoter Eddie Hearn released his side on the break-up of negotiations and proceeded to offer Deontay Wilder a two-fight deal to basically fight under his banner.
+Firstly, Anthony Joshua’s promoter Eddie Hearn released his side on the negotiations’ break-up.
+He proceeded to offer Deontay Wilder a two-fight deal to fight under his banner, basically.

-Wilder responded to the collapse of talks late on Wednesday evening (US time) and looks to have moved on from the whole situation.
+Wilder responded to the collapse of talks late on Wednesday evening (US time) and looked to have moved on from the whole situation.

 In a statement aimed at Joshua and Hearn’s handling of their negotiations, Wilder said he’s ‘moving on’ in his attempt to overhaul Floyd Mayweather’s 50-0 record.

 That prompted Hearn to give a further correspondence by replying: “1.
-I’m responding to comments that proof of funds were provided – no they weren’t.
+I’m responding to comments that proof of funds was provided – no, they weren’t.

 “2.
 I asked for a contract – this was flat out refused.
 3. Does Deontay have a contract with Showtime?
 4. Goodnight.”

-WBN was told exclusively by Shelly Finkel that paperwork was sent and funds were fully backed up for the original $50m offer, which would have seen Joshua make over $100m for two fights to be held either side of the Atlantic.
+WBN was told exclusively by Shelly Finkel that paperwork was sent and funds were fully backed up for the original $50m offer.
+This would have seen Joshua make over $100m for two fights to be held on either side of the Atlantic.

-It’s all turned out to be one big mess in the end and now looks likely to see Wilder continue with his career and potentially turn his attention to sealing a future fight with Tyson Fury.
+Furthermore, it’s all turned out to be one big mess in the end.
+Now, it looks likely to see Wilder continue with his career and potentially turn his attention to sealing a future fight with Tyson Fury.